Serving Others Through Functional Medicine

 I find an important distinction here between compassion for an individual whose wholeness is poorly recognized and pity for an individual who is judged to be less than.
 Exploring what I consider meaningful, important and valuable has led me to recognize that each of us is endowed with his or her uniquely deep and personal meaning and consequently “deserving of the utmost reverence and respect”.
 I am thus committed to compassionate service.
 Our new project, the Consilience Partnership, aims to provide insight into how lifestyle choices interact with our genetics, our histories, our physiologies and indeed our spirits to modify our experience of health.
 Through meditations, guided imageries, interactive small groups and didactic sessions, program attendees define their personal meaning and goals and gain insight to opportunities for both personal and communal wellness.
 Service elevates each of us as we lift others.

-Professional Service
+My Service

-2019 - Present
+2019 - 2023

 2011 - 2014